ztittle/qdbm/README.md

 This library provides support for the embedded database [QDBM](http://fallabs.com/qdbm/index.html) for use on the esp8266 and esp32 platforms with some limitations.

+## Language support
+Only the 'C' files are compiled at this time.

+## SPIFFS limitations:

 The library depends on the `lstat` and `ftruncate` functions, which are not supported on Mongoose OS.
 The SPIFFS file system does not support symbolic links or truncating files.
 To provide compatibility, these functions are implemented with the following behavior:

 * `lstat` invokes the `stat` function.